The Best Things To Do In Catania Sicily

 Budget Stay (offers single rooms): Hotel San Demetrio

-Boutique Stay: Hotel Romeo
+Boutique Stay: Hotel Villa Romeo

 Luxury Stay in San Berillo: Quattro Canti Suites